Skip to content

 What is Praziquantel and How Does it Work?

 Praziquantel belongs to the class of anthelmintic drugs and is primarily used to target trematodes (flukes) and cestodes (tapeworms).
 It works by altering the parasite’s cell membrane permeability, causing the parasite to become paralyzed and eventually disintegrate.
-The compound is particularly effective against Monogenean and Digenean flukes, which infest the gills, skin, and internal organs of saltwater fish.
+The compound is particularly effective against Monogenean flukes which infest the gills, skin, and internal organs of saltwater fish.

 Common Uses of Praziquantel: